 We purchased and tested 20 puppy pads in our New York Lab to find the absolute best.
 The pads were set up side by side on linoleum flooring.
 Using a methodology written in advance, our volunteer testers subjected each pad to several tests, providing 1-5 ratings, taking measurements, and making observational notes along the way.

-Each puppy pee pad was rated according to 5 different scoring categories.
+Each puppy pee pad was rated according to five different scoring categories.

 Our testers began by evaluating the effectiveness of top-brand training pads.
 To do this, we used measuring cups to dispense 3-6 cups of water on each pad.
-Each brand was evaluated according to its claimed capacity: if a pee pad said it could 3 cups of puppy pee, we rated it on its ability to absorb 3 cups.
-The water used on each puppy pad contained both food coloring for visibility and vinegar so that our testers could also rate the scent, evaluating the ability of scented pads to cover up the vinegar smell, and rating unscented pads for their smell absorbency.
+Each brand was evaluated according to its claimed capacity: If a pee pad said it could hold 3 cups of puppy pee, we rated it on its ability to absorb 3 cups.
+The water used on each puppy pad contained both food coloring for visibility and vinegar so that our testers could also rate the scent-tackling features, evaluating the ability of scented pads to cover up the vinegar smell and rating unscented pads for their smell absorbency.
 To test durability, we simulated solid puppy waste in combination with waterlogged pads to determine whether they ripped or leaked when lifted off the ground.

 Finally, our testers rated for ease of cleaning by scoring each pad according to how well it kept the linoleum beneath dry and how easy each puppy pad was to dispose of without coming into contact with soiled portions of the pad.
-Testers looked for weaknesses, such as liquid running off the pad, wet floors underneath, and pads that got soaked out to the edges, so your fingers would get wet picking them up.
+Testers looked for weaknesses, such as liquid running off the pad, wet floors underneath, and pads that got soaked out to the edges.

 After making their evaluations, testers were told the price of each puppy pad they tested and were then asked to rate how much of an overall value they saw in the product.